antUnity/uLua-paddle-game/README.md

 ### 2. Modding the Game

 The Lua script which is executed by default for this game is listed at the end of this section.
-You may mod the game by extending this script (adding custom Lua scripts at the end) or replacing the original script entirely.
+You may mod the game by replacing the original script entirely or by extending it.

 To do that, you must place your new Lua scripts in the appropriate external directory.
 The external directory is set to Unity's ```Application.persistentDataPath``` by default.
 For more information for different platforms, check the [relevant Unity documentation](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html).

 For this project, and for Windows specifically, the directory for the scripts would be the following: